RobertxPearce/E-Ink-YouTube-Stats/README.md

 # YouTube Stats Display on Waveshare E-ink Display

-This repository contains the necessary code and instructions to set up a Raspberry Pi Zero W with a Waveshare Three Color 2.13-inch E-ink Display HAT to display YouTube channel statistics including subscriber count, view count, and video count.
-The project fetches the statistics using the YouTube Data API and updates the display at regular intervals.
+This project sets up a Raspberry Pi Zero W with a Waveshare Three Color 2.13-inch E-ink Display HAT to display YouTube channel statistics, including subscriber count, view count, and video count.
+The stats are fetched using the YouTube Data API and displayed in a organized layout.

 ## Requirements